biosustain/snakemake_UmetaFlow/README.md

 | NBC_00162    | pyracrimicin                 |
 | MDNA_WGS_14  | epemicins_A_B                |

-#### If there are blanks in the file list, then add them to the config/blanks.tsv file
+#### If there are blanks in the file list, then define them when the data_files.py script will generate an entry for them and they will automatically be aded to the config/blanks.tsv file

 - `config/blanks.tsv` example:

 |  sample_name |       comment                |